gordon801/mobile-net-food-101/README.md

 - `app.py`: A Flask application for predicting food class labels from input images using the fine-tuned MobileNet model.

 ### Running `main.py` and `app.py`
-To train the model on a 10% subset of the dataset (e.g. for hyperparameter optimisation or experimentation), you can run:
+To train the model on a 10% subset of the dataset (e.g. for hyperparameter optimisation or experimentation), run:
 ```
 python main.py --mode train --dataset subset_10 --num_epochs 50 --learning_rate 1e-4 --model_name my_model
 ```
-To train the model on the full dataset, you can run:
+To train the model on the full dataset, run:
 ```
 python main.py --mode train --dataset full --num_epochs 50 --learning_rate 1e-4 --model_name my_model
 ```